tradle/why-hypercore/README.md

 # Personal Data in multi-device world <!-- omit in toc -->
-We are working on the idea that Personal Comuting is entering a new major cycle, which will be based on [software defined networks](https://github.com/tradle/simplecloud/blob/main/README.md), software-defined compute and software defined storage.
+We are working on the idea that Personal Comuting is entering a new major cycle, which will be based on [software defined networks](https://github.com/tradle/simplecloud/blob/main/README.md), software-defined compute and software-defined storage for personal use.

-As we are exploring here the design for running the data management in multi-device world using our chosen framework, Hypercore.
+As we are exploring here the design for data management in multi-device world using our chosen framework, Hypercore.
 You can find a lot more information on Hypercore in this [rapidly growing FAQ](FAQ.md).

 Take a look at Issues on this repository for the themes we are actively experimenting with.